hkbakke/zfssnap/README.md

 ## Development
 ### Run tests
-Install py.test (preferably in a virtual environment):
+Install pytest (preferably in a virtual environment):

     pip3 install pytest
 Ensure you are standing in the project root: